AYUSH Counselling 2025

 • Candidates who opted for free exit in the 1st Round.

-• Candidates who joined the allotted seat in the 1st Round and submitted willingness for up-gradation in the 2nd Round.
+• Candidates who joined the allotted seat in the 1st Round and submitted their willingness for up-gradation in the 2nd Round.

 Process: